Dosage Form: tablet, film coated

 Store at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].

-Dispense in a tight container as defined in the USP.
-Use child-resistant closure (as required).
+Dispense in a tight container as defined in the USP using a child-resistant closure.

 More about cefadroxil